-Our study allows the monitoring of water balance flows at varying stages, offering an in-depth understanding of global water management and the intricate nexus between water, energy, and land.
-These interactions are depicted in Supplementary Figure S 4.1.4 (Figure 5a in form of a Sankey diagram), along with input details and assumptions expounded in Section 3.1.
+- Our study presents detailed results of water balance flows, providing a critical 545 examination of global water management and the interdependencies within the water, energy, and land nexus.
+By comparing our module's outputs with benchmark values from the literature, we establish a validation baseline for EWL indicators, ensuring our findings resonate with recognized global estimates.
+Our study allows the monitoring of water balance flows at varying stages, offering an in-depth understanding of global water management and the intricate nexus between 550 water, energy, and land.
+These interactions are depicted in Figure 5a in form of a Sankey diagram, along with input details and assumptions expounded in Section 3.1.
 The module provides a nuanced perspective, capturing the complexities of water resources and their utilization at both global and basin scales.
-Compared to the literature, global water resources (total runoff) are to be in the range of approximately 47,22019 km/yr., aligning with those reported by (Burek et al., 2020) and (Sutanudjaja et al., 2018).
-Across Water withdrawals or water extractions, across our modelmodule's scenarios, water withdrawals or water extractions fell within the range of 3365-3656 km3/yr., echoing figures found in established literature (-Table 5X f).
-In our module, global wastewater collection is considered an exogenous input, quantified at approximately 310 km/yr for 2020, a figure that is broadly in line with the estimates from (Jones et al., 2021).
-Global wastewater treatment volumes range from 156 to 172 km/yr, in close agreement with the 187 km3/yr reported by (Jones et al., 2021).
-An important constituent of water management, global wastewater collection, was quantified as an exogenous input in our model at approximately 310 km3/yr, for 2020.
-This figure resonates with the estimates of, albeit with slight discrepancies due to differences in underlying assumptions and calculation methodologies.
-Wastewater treatment ranges from 156 to 172 km3/yr., closely aligned with the figure of 187 km3/yr. and reported by .
-For agricultural withdrawals, an essential water use sector, Our modelmodule's estimate for agricultural water withdrawals is 2670 km3/yr, which surpasses the 1250-2000 km3/yr range reported by (Burek et al., 2020), yet it is quite consistent with the 2735 km3/yr figure suggested by (Sutanudjaja et al., 2018).
+Compared to the literature, global water resources (total runoff) are in the range of approximately 47,220 km3/yr., aligning with those reported by (Burek et al., 2020) and 555 (Sutanudjaja et al., 2018).
+Across our module's scenarios, water withdrawals or water extractions fell within the 3365-3656 km3/yr., echoing figures found in established literature (Table 5).
+In our module, global wastewater collection is considered an exogenous input, quantified at approximately 310 km/yr for 2020, a figure that is broadly in line with the estimates from(Jones et al., 2021).
+Global wastewater treatment volumes range from 156 to 172 km/yr, in close 560 agreement with the 187 km3/yr reported by(Jones et al., 2021).
+For agricultural withdrawals, an essential water use sector, Our module's estimate for agricultural water withdrawals is 2670 km3/yr, which surpasses the 1250-2000 km3/yr range reported by (Burek et al., 2020), yet it is quite consistent with the 2735 km3/yr figure suggested by (Sutanudjaja et al., 2018).
 Figure 5b shows a range of water supply portfolios with varying water demands.
-Even though renewable energy sources are crucial overall, the makeup of these portfoliosportfolios' makeup shows significant regional variation(variation (supplementary sections S3 and S4).
-Characterizing The characterization of supply portfolios across various river basins will be the focus of future research projects under varying scenarios and water supply reliability levels.
+Even though renewable 565 energy sources are crucial overall, the makeup of these portfolios shows significant regional variation (supplementary sections S3 and S4).
+Characterizing supply portfolios across various river basins will be the focus of future research projects under varying scenarios and water supply reliability levels.
 However, this structure allows us to see the water management portfolios linked with the energy and land sectors under varying climate and sustainable development scenarios.

-Table 4 Summary of Scenario assumption
+570 - Table 4 Summary of Scenario assumption